Penguins are Social Animals

 Ok, it’s been a while since the last update, so there are also some other new features to be had:

-Browse Wikipedia for information about what you are listening to, by artist, album or title.
-And if you encounter playable music, you can just send it to your Squeezebox again.- iPeng now shows an AirPlay control for the iPeng Player if there is an AirPlay device on the network, so you don’t have to use the task bar four audio routing.
+• iPeng now shows an AirPlay control for the iPeng Player if there is an AirPlay device on the network, so you don’t have to use the task bar four audio routing.

-There is a new behavior for the PlayNext feature.
-Whenever you select PlayNext and your player is currently off or paused, iPeng will start playback with that song you add to the playlist so it’s a way to have a Play command that does not delete your current playlist.- Plus a lot of other detailed improvements and behind the scenes improvements like support for Squeezebox Server 7.6.
+• There is a new behavior for the PlayNext feature.
+Whenever you select PlayNext and your player is currently off or paused, iPeng will start playback with that song you add to the playlist so it’s a way to have a Play command that does not delete your current playlist.

 Have fun with iPeng and get social!